 - Communicate well with teachers and advisors.
 Make appointments when necessary.
 Never demand something from your teachers, advisors, or other employees at Delaware County Community College.
 You would do best to not say, “I need you to do this for me…” or “I want you to help me now.”
 Instead, try, “Could you please help me with this?”

 - Plagiarism is using – on tests and in written form – someone else’s answers, words, or ideas, and pretending that they are your own.
 It can be like copying someone else’s words or answers.
 Plagiarism will not be tolerated.
 It is stealing and may result in disciplinary action against you.
 If you are wondering whether something is plagiarism, ask your professor, instructor, or tutor.
+See the official Academic Dishonesty Policy above.

 - Similar to plagiarism, cheating is using another person’s effort and talent for your own personal gain – with or without that person’s permission – as if his or her efforts were yours.
 Cheating is also stealing and may result in disciplinary action against you.
+See the official Academic Dishonesty Policy above.